 All jobs at Tulane are grouped into common categories based on the type of work involved, the level of difficulty, the level of responsibility, and the minimum qualifications required for the job.
-The Compensation Department maintains Tulane’s job evaluation system which is used in the classification of all staff positions.
+The Compensation department oversees Tulane’s job evaluation process.
 If you have created a brand new position or are seeking a re-evaluation of the position because the responsibilities of the position have significantly changed, then read on to learn more about these processes.

 Tulane is committed to linking annual pay increases to staff performance.
 The opportunity for a merit increase is based on an individual’s annual performance review and the approved guidelines.
 The purpose of the annual performance review is to ensure staff receive clear feedback regarding previous and future performance expectations and goals.
 Information on this page contains information about eligibility, timing, and procedures associated with our annual merit cycle.

 Implementation of competitive and consistent pay practices are instrumental to our ability to attract, motivate and retain qualified employees.
 The success of our compensation program hinges on our ability to offer competitive pay while maintaining a shared sense of internal equity and fairness.
 In this section, you will find information related to new hire pay including how new hire starting salaries are established and the factors that should be considered before extending an offer.